VictorGoic0/Insta-BE-AWS/README.md

 # Description <a name="description"></a>

 This project is a RESTful API built using Node and Express.
 The purpose of this project is to provide a Backend for my Insta-Clone client.
 User registration, login, post and comment creation, liking, deleting, fetching, or editing, are all handled here.
-This project was deployed on `Heroku`.
+This project was deployed using `AWS Elastic Beanstalk` and `CloudFront`.

 - The server is run using Node.
 - Express is a minimalist Node web application framework for building APIs.